The maximum offsets of binary neutron star mergers from host galaxies: Maximum offsets

 Of course, the second supernova explosion can make the binary eccentric.
-The gravitational-wave merger timescale is longer for an eccentric binary than for a circular binary with the same periapsis distance $r_\mathrm{p}$, scaling as $\tau_\mathrm{GW} \propto r_\mathrm{p}^4 (1-e)^{-1/2}$ \citep{Peters:1964}.
+The gravitational-wave merger timescale is longer for an eccentric binary than for a circular binary with the same periapsis distance $r_\mathrm{p}$, scaling as $\tau_\mathrm{GW} \propto r_\mathrm{p}^4 (1-e)^{-1/2}$ \citep{Peters:1964} in the limit $e \to 1$.
 A supernova can increase the semi-major axis of a circular binary; however, the periapsis stays the same or shrinks.
-In practice, the coupling between the post-supernova eccentricity and systemic kick velocity \citep{BrandtPodsiadlowski:1994} ensures that $\tau_\mathrm{GW} \propto v^{-8}$ remains a good approximation for the maximum delay time, provided the systemic kick $v_\mathrm{sys}$ rather than the orbital velocity is used as $v$, except in very rare cases with fine-tuned properties.
+In practice, $\tau_\mathrm{GW} \propto v^{-8}$ remains a good approximation for the maximum delay time, provided the systemic kick $v_\mathrm{sys}$ rather than the orbital velocity is used as $v$, except in very rare cases with fine-tuned properties, such as natal kicks whose magnitude and direction yield near-unity eccentricities to surviving binaries \footnote{Under specific kick model assumptions, the merger timescale distributions and hence the offset distributions can be computed explicitly \citep[e.g.,][]{BeniaminiPiran:2024,VignaGomez:2025}.}.
 We thus approximate the maximum distance $D_\mathrm{max}$ from the birth site which the \ac{DNS} binary can reach before merging as

 Here, we assumed fiducial component masses of $\sim 1.3\, \mathrm{M}_\odot$, consistent with the peak of the observed distribution of Galactic \acp{DNS} \citep{Farrow:2019}.